Zepphyrite/Zepphyrite/README.md

 </p>

 - ‎‎⤷  int pretty please 🙏
-- ⤷  c+h unless i'm with friends
+- ⤷  c+h unless i'm with someone
 - ⤷  i'm ok with any ship as long as its legal